 There can be no certainty as to what changes might be made to relevant law or policy in the jurisdictions where the Group has current or future interests, or the impact that any such changes may have on Newcrest's ability to own and operate its mining and related interests and to otherwise conduct its business in those jurisdictions.

-Newcrest's operations are affected by law and regulation.
+Newcrest's operations are affected by changes in law and regulation and inability to maintain title.